Use Cases

 A Guide to Editorial Photo Verification in the AI Era

-In an information environment where AI can generate photorealistic images of events that never occurred, the bedrock of journalistic trust is visual authenticity.
-For news organizations relying on freelance photographers, this presents a critical challenge: how do you efficiently verify news photos at the speed of the news cycle?
+AI can now generate photorealistic images of events that never occurred.
+For news organizations relying on freelance photographers, this creates a practical problem: how do you efficiently verify news photos at the speed of the news cycle?
 This guide outlines a modern framework for editorial photo verification, moving beyond outdated manual checks to a proactive, cryptographically secure workflow.

 The Failure of Traditional Photo Verification Methods